 If you answered yes to most of the questions then your child may be ready for potty training.

 How I dealt with timing issues

-We set up a training potty in the bathroom and started to go with him each time I wanted to use the bathroom.
+We set up a training potty in the bathroom.
+I started to go with him each time I wanted to use the bathroom.
 I would pull his diaper down and encourage him to sit on his potty.
-I would sing to him a made up “sit on the potty” song the whole time.
+We would sing to him a made up “sit on the potty” song the whole time.
 If he did something on it, I would celebrate with him and if nothing happened it was not a big deal.
 He started to wear big kids’ underwear on top of his diaper.
 I got colorful ones with lots of things he liked such is cars and animals.
 I would also try to label each activity as we were doing it so that he would learn to match the words to the actions.

 Preparing for potty training

 Thorough preparation is key to successfully potty training non-verbal autistic kids.
 When you have figured out that both you and the child are ready for potty training then the first thing you need to do is prepare.
 Make a list of all the things you would like to use during the training period.
 Put them where you can easily access them.
 A list of some of the things you might need includes

 - log book or time sheet to record the time

 When my son was ready for potty training, I realized that he didn’t want to use the training potty because he viewed it as his chair while waiting for me to use the bathroom.
 As a result, I ended up buying a toilet ladder for him to use the real toilet.
 I found this to be the best decision I did as we never had to transition from the training potty to the actual toilet.
 Using the ladder and the actual toilet also helped with the elimination of constant cleaning up sessions.